By the end of this section, you will be able to:

 The motor output from the cortex descends into the brain stem and to the spinal cord to control the musculature through motor neurons.
 Neurons located in the primary motor cortex, named Betz cells, are large cortical neurons that synapse with lower motor neurons in the brain stem or in the spinal cord.
 The two descending pathways travelled by the axons of Betz cells are the corticobulbar tract and the corticospinal tract, respectively.
 Both tracts are named for their origin in the cortex and their targets—either the brain stem (the term “bulbar” refers to the brain stem as the bulb, or enlargement, at the top of the spinal cord) or the spinal cord.

 These two descending pathways are responsible for the conscious or voluntary movements of skeletal muscles.
-Any motor command from the primary motor cortex is sent down the axons of the Betz cells to activate upper motor neurons in either the cranial motor nuclei or in the ventral horn of the spinal cord.
+Any motor command from the primary motor cortex is sent down the axons of the Betz cells to activate lower motor neurons in either the cranial motor nuclei or in the ventral horn of the spinal cord.
 The axons of the corticobulbar tract are ipsilateral, meaning they project from the cortex to the motor nucleus on the same side of the nervous system.
 Conversely, the axons of the corticospinal tract are largely contralateral, meaning that they cross the midline of the brain stem or spinal cord and synapse on the opposite side of the body.
 Therefore, the right motor cortex of the cerebrum controls muscles on the left side of the body, and vice versa.